Custom forecast models

 Input-Output mapping

 The connection between predictive model outputs and plan model inputs is not always a straightforward one.
-Because of this, the set_forecast_model function, used to define the predictive model in the ApplicationDrivenLearning.jl package, includes the input_output_map parameter.
+Because of this, the definition of a PredictiveModel structure, used to define the predictive model in the ApplicationDrivenLearning.jl package, includes the input_output_map parameter.
 This parameter allows users to declare an explicit mapping between the outputs produced by Flux models and the forecast variables used in the planning model.
-This is useful in contexts where the same prediction logic can be applied across several entities (such as production units or geographical locations), promoting model reuse and computational efficiency.
+This is useful in contexts where the same prediction logic can be applied across several entities (such as production units or geographical locations), promoting model reuse and computational and parameter efficiency.

 X = [